The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 • Positive Anti-dsDNA

-Reviewed by NPs, for NPs
+Reviewed by NPs

 • “This course is valuable for both new and experienced NPs.
 The content is comprehensive, well-organized, and directly relevant to clinical practice.
 It really helps build confidence with lab interpretation—something that’s so important but often under-taught.
 I would highly recommend it to any NP looking to strengthen these skills.”